-- The "Tempo" shown is the "base" (or typical) tempo for the RealTracks instrument as it is played, but RealTracks have a tempo stretching capability that enables their application over a wide range of tempos.
-If saving a song with RealTracks and the audio base tempo is different from the song tempo, a warning message will show, asking you to confirm that you want to save it like this. - The "N/A" column shows "N/A" for RealTracks that you have not installed yet or haven't purchased, if "Show RealTracks that are N/A" is checked. - "Set" is the number of the RealTracks set that includes the instrument.
-This column also tells you whether a video is available for the RealTracks. - The "Stereo" column shows whether the instrument playback is stereo or mono. - Instruments with an "N" or "Gt" in the "Chart" column will display the RealTracks in notation. - The "Artist" column has the name of the musician playing on that RealTrack.
-See the "Artist Bio" box for information about the player. - The letter "Y" in the "TS" column means that Tempo Swapping is supported for the instrument.
-If you have similar RealTracks available at different tempos, Band-in-a-Box automatically chooses the best one to use. - "Holds" indicates whether that RealTrack supports shots, holds, and pushes.
-If there is a number there (other than a blank field), then they are all supported. - "Simpler Available" will have a letter "s" in the column if the RealTracks instrument has simpler options available.
-These are parts with less busy, less embellished playing for generating simpler arrangements.

-- "Direct Input Available" has a letter "y" if the instrument offers the option of clean recordings without effects.
-This allows you to start with a clean track and add your own effects.
+- The Tempo shown is the base (or typical) tempo for the RealTracks instrument as it is played, but RealTracks have a tempo stretching capability that enables their application over a wide range of tempos.
+If saving a song with RealTracks and the audio base tempo is different from the song tempo, a warning message will show, asking you to confirm that you want to save it like this. - The N/A column shows "N/A" for RealTracks that you have not installed yet or haven't purchased, if "Show RealTracks that are N/A" is checked. - Set is the number of the RealTracks set that includes the instrument.
+This column also tells you whether a video is available for the RealTracks. - The Stereo column shows whether the instrument playback is stereo or mono. - Instruments with an "N" or "Gt" in the Chart column will display the RealTracks in notation. - The Artist column has the name of the musician playing on that RealTrack.
+See the "Artist Bio" box for information about the player. - The letter "Y" in the TS column means that Tempo Swapping is supported for the instrument.
+If you have similar RealTracks available at different tempos, Band-in-a-Box automatically chooses the best one to use. - Holds indicates whether that RealTrack supports shots, holds, and pushes.
+If there is a number there (other than a blank field), then they are all supported. - Simpler Available will have a letter "s" in the column if the RealTracks instrument has simpler options available.
+These are parts with less busy, less embellished playing for generating simpler arrangements. - Direct Input Available has a letter "y" if the instrument offers the option of clean recordings without effects.
+This allows you to start with a clean track and add your own effects. - The Stems column shows the number of individual instruments/voices available.
+When you select a RealTrack that has stems, you will see what they are just below the list.
+Using the checkboxes, you can load all stems, the selected stems, or the mix of all stems for your song.
+If you select all or individual stems, each stem will be loaded to separate tracks, so you can control volume, pan, etc. for each stem using the Mixer.